stagex-mirror/stagex/README.md

 Our aim is to provide a reasonably secure set of toolchains for every major programming language to be the basis of your containers, build systems, firmware, secure enclaves, or hosting infrastructure.

+## Goals

+Not all of these goals are realized yet, but should at least help you decide if this project is something you want to contribute to or keep an eye on for the future.

+### Integrity

+* Anyone can reproduce the entire tree with tools from their current distro
+* Hosted CI servers auto-sign confirmed deterministic builds
+    * Like NixOS
+* Maintainers sign all package additions/changes
+    * Like Gentoo, Debian, Fedora, Guix
+* Reviewers/Reproducers locally build and counter-sign all new binary packages
+    * No one does this, as far as we can tell

+### Minimalism

+* Based on musl libc
+    * Basis of successful minimal distros like Alpine, Adelie, Talos, Void
+    * Implemented with about 1/4 the code of glibc
+    * Required to produce portable static binaries in some languages
+    * Less prone to buffer overflows
+    * Puts being light, fast, and correct before compatibility
+* Package using tools you already have
+    * OCI build tool of choice (Docker, Buildah, Podman)
+    * Make (for dependency management)
+    * Prove hashes of bootstrap layer builds match before proceeding
+* Keep package definitions lean and readable with simple CLI and no magic

 ## Background